Classes and Workshops

 MASTER COMPOSTER/RECYCLER TRAINING

 Want to learn more about all things sustainable and join our community of Master Composter/Recyclers who are helping to make a better world?
-Apply for our annual training cohort.
-The Master Composter/Recycler class of 2014 is full and in session but you can apply now for the 2015 Master Composter/Recycler training.
+The Master Composter/Recycler training program covers all information in our workshops and more.
+Apply for our annual training cohort for the 2016 Master Composter/Recycler training.

 Master Composter/Recycler workshops are sponsored by Clark County Environmental Services.